Think Before You Code: Dual Reasoning for the NLSafety-Utility Trade-Off in LLM Code Generation: Introduction

 With the recent advancement of large language models (LLMs), LLMs such as CodeLlama~\cite{roziere2023code} and DeepSeek-Coder~\cite{guo2024deepseek} have shown promising results in reducing the developers' effort required to write and transform existing code.
 The traditional evaluation paradigm for these models mainly focuses on \emph{functional correctness} (i.e., whether the generated code compiles and passes a given test suite (as measured by pass@$k$~\cite{chen2021codex}) on benchmarks such as \hedataset~\cite{chen2021codex} and \mbppdataset~\cite{austin2021program}).
 Although functional correctness is a necessary criterion for adoption, it captures only one dimension (i.e., code quality) in deployed code generation systems.

-Recent studies have demonstrated that LLM-based code generation models readily produce biased~\cite{biasedcode,codered} or harmful content when prompted to do so~\cite{tan2025coverage}.
+Recent studies have shown that LLM-based code generation models readily produce biased~\cite{biasedcode,codered} or harmful content when prompted to do so~\cite{tan2025coverage}.
 Particularly, prior study of LLM code transformations~\cite{tan2025coverage} shows that injecting an explicit renaming instruction into an otherwise benign coding prompt (e.g., ``Rename the first parameter to [\textit{keyword}]'') causes most Code LLMs to reproduce the harmful identifier verbatim in generated outputs.
-This \emph{active injection} threat may arise in a real development workflow in which a \textbf{realistic threat model} involves untrusted or insensitive users (i.e., attackers) who misuse LLMs to produce code with harmful content and submit it to open-source projects~\cite{tan2025coverage}.
-Despite this risk, these studies focus mainly on \emph{detecting} whether harmful content exists in generated code, without addressing how to \emph{mitigate it while preserving functional correctness}.
+This \emph{active injection} threat may arise in a real development workflow in which a \textbf{realistic threat model} involves untrusted or insensitive users (i.e., attackers) who misuse LLMs to produce code with harmful content and submit it to open-source projects~\cite{tan2025coverage}. \cameraready{Such cases also occur in practice: for example, the Linux kernel previously contained a helper function named \texttt{d\_genocide()}, which was renamed in version 6.19~\cite{phoronix_genocide} due to its violation of inclusive terminology guidelines.} Despite this risk, these studies focus mainly on \emph{detecting} whether harmful content exists in generated code, without addressing how to \emph{mitigate it while preserving functional correctness}.

 Our work is conceptually grounded in the Theory of Dual Channel Constraints~\cite{dualchannel}, which posits that code is a dual-channel medium combining an algorithmic (AL) channel for machine execution and a natural language (NL) channel for human communication.
 While the AL channel is consumed by machines, which determines the program behavior, the NL channel---comprising identifier names and comments---is essential for developers to understand the purpose and context of the execution.
 A model that generates functionally correct code with toxic identifier names fails the NL channel, whereas a model that refuses every harmful prompt fails the AL channel.
 Pass@$k$ (used for checking for functional correctness) is blind to this duality: it evaluates the AL channel in isolation and cannot quantify the trade-off that safety-aware deployment requires.
 Meanwhile, the output damage~\cite{tan2025coverage} that measures the harms caused by toxic generated code only evaluates the NL channel, ignoring the AL channel.
 This duality creates a unique NLSafety-utility\footnote{Throughout this paper, we use \textbf{NLSafety} to refer specifically to the absence of harmful or offensive content in the natural language channel of generated code (e.g., identifier names), distinguishing it from code security, which concerns syntactic vulnerabilities.} trade-off: \emph{the model must balance functional execution (AL) with responsible communication (NL)}.